 Each of these tips I’ve shared can help you find just the key to what allows you to get your work done.
 Give it a try and make the decision that you are going to make this work.

-And, maybe the best of my tips when working at home is to rent yourself a small office once we are beyond the COVID-19 crisis.
+And, maybe the best of my tips when working at home is to rent yourself a small office.
 The writer Dani Shapiro shared how she rented an office when she was working on her last book because she was too distracted at home.
 And Maya Angelou usually wrote in a budget motel.
 Many cities have co-working spaces and some office complexes have an empty office they may rent for a great price.

-You know, what, darling: maybe just one single tip I share helps you be more productive when working from home during the COVID-19 pandemic.
+You know, what, darling: maybe just one single tip I share helps you be more productive when working from home.

 And that, my dear, is enough.
 Sometimes, we just need that one brilliant idea that allows us to go from just OK to super productive.
 Working without supervision can result іn unparalleled freedom and flеxіbіlіtу.
 And you may discover that you would like more opportunities to work remotely once we are beyond the crisis.